 This purpose-built container holds charcoal upright and allows for easy dispensing of the charcoal.
 It is made of plastic, which is waterproof, corrosion-proof, and enables an airtight closure between the lid and container body, so it is a great storage option for charcoal needs.

 The dispenser also features a handle, making it convenient to dump charcoal out.
 The cover locks in place, ensuring that your charcoal remains dry, cool, and ready for use when required.
 The black color also blocks out light.

-- Large Kingsford Charcoal Container - Our Charcoal Container holds up to 10 lb of charcoal briquettes or 20 lb wood pellets.
-Perfectly designed to keep and protect charcoal and wood pellets.
+- Large Capacity - Our Kingsford Charcoal Container holds up to 10 lbs of charcoal briquettes or 20 lbs of wood pellets.
+This charcoal storage bin is smoking and grilling necessity

-- Weatherproof Bin Design - The rainproof lid protects and keeps charcoal or pellets fresh and dry, no matter the weather.
-This is handy when camping or tailgating and dry storage space is limited.
+- Weatherproof Design - The rainproof lid keeps charcoal or wood pellets fresh, dry and ready to use.
+These handy air tight containers make great storage when space is limited.

 What I don’t like about this container is that it’s limited in size.
 It’s great for convenient use/dispensing of charcoal, but it’s not a very affordable way to store large quantities of charcoal.

 These cans are an excellent alternative to charcoal dispensers.
 Metal is not as porous as plastic and is resistant to heat and fire.
 This is an excellent alternative for people who want to store a lot of charcoal, and you might already own one that you can use.